Written by Terry Smith

 Specification: Material: Iron, Weather-Resistant: Yes, Dimensions L x W x H: 50 x 115 x 205 cm, Seating surface: approx 110 x 37.5 cm, Seating for: 2 people,

 First up on the arbour seat review is the Relaxdays Arbour with Bench, a simple but sleek arbour chair which sets itself apart from its competition with a unique design and tantalisingly low price.
-Out of all of the arbours reviewed on this list, the Relaxdays arbour is the only product made from metal, a design feature which will appeal to some and not to others.
-Whether you like the look of a metal arbour seat or not, you have to admit that purchasing a metal arbour seat will save you an awful lot of time, money, and effort in the long run when it comes to maintenance.
-Furthermore, the Relaxdays metal is powder coated iron, so it is super strong and designed to be weather resistant from the get-go.
+Out of all of the arbours reviewed on this list, the Relaxdays arbour is the only product made from metal (and if you’re not into metal head to the next pick), a design feature which will appeal to some and not to others – in my mind this is one of the top picks and based on price it’s the best garden seat.
+Whether you like the look of a metal arbour seat or not, you have to consider that purchasing a metal arbour seat will save you an awful lot of time, money, and effort in the long run when it comes to maintenance.
+Furthermore, the Relaxdays metal is powder coated iron, so it is super strong and designed to be weather resistant from the get-go – something the other picks can’t offer in comparison as they are wooden – however, with all this said – wood is still very much my favourite, until you get some beautiful climbers all over this and it becomes totally lost behind a thick foliage.

 The seat has a romantic design, with heart detailing and a simple trellis structure to support climbing plants and roses, for a truly divine looking seating area.
 To add to this romantic design, with a seat measuring 110cm (length) by 37.5cm (width), this seat fits a maximum of two people, making for a cosy and personal sitting experience.
 However, this point is both an advantage and disadvantage, as many buyers would be looking for an arbour seat which can seat more than two people, so bear this in mind if you are one of those buyers.

 The rest of the arbour seat is modest in size; not too big and not too small.
 It has a height of 205cm, with a base width of 115cm, weighing just 13.8kg.
 This makes it a good companion for a small-sized garden, as it won’t take up too much space, however you may find that it is too small for a large garden, as it lacks the grandiosity that so many arbour seats boast.
-Its lightweight nature also makes constructing the seat a whole host easier and putting this arbour seat together could easily be a one-person job.
+Its lightweight nature also makes constructing the seat a whole host easier and putting this arbour seat together could easily be a one-person job – the bolts are easiest screwed and assembled with a bolt.

 Another nice feature about the Relaxdays arbour seat is the fact that you can dig the metal feet into grass areas to increase the seats stability.
 Of course, if you wish to place the seat on a non-grass, hard base, you could buy attachments to drill the feet into the ground, but having the option of simply sticking the legs into grass is a cheap and easy position to be in.